"Hey Juan we need your help down here man!" the radio crackled

 "It's gotta be cut off," said Juan.

-He turned and glanced at the crewmen who were steadily backing away.
-Juan inhaled deeply and pulled out a steel cutting tool.
+He turned and glanced at the crewmen, who were steadily backing away.
+Juan took a deep breath and pulled out a steel cutting tool.

 "Hold her arm," ordered Juan.

 Gloved hands closed around her wrist, and Juan put her finger between the blades.
 His stomach clenched when he squeezed the handle.
 The sharpened steel went through the flesh quickly, but then it gnashed against her finger bone.
-Juan could feel the acidic vomit working its way up his throat, but he held it back and squeezed hard.
+Juan could feel the acidic vomit b, but he held it back and squeezed hard.
 There was a snap, and the severed finger hit the floor with a dull thud.

 "I'm going to drop the ring off at the special collection's point," Juan said.

 The special collection points were folding tables with metal bucks on top.
-The buckets were filled with earrings, necklaces, and rings.
-Juan couldn’t help but notice all the rings.
-Many of them stained with faded red drops.
+The buckets were filled with jewelry.
+Juan couldn't help but notice all the rings.
+Many of them stained with faded drops of blood.
 He dropped the ring in the bucket and quickly walked away, again trying to force back the surging sickness.

-The ground lightly trembled and there was the yawning sound of collapsing steel.
-Black smoked poured from the disaster site.
-The choking smog quickly swept across the neighborhood like a tsunami.
-There was an airburst that pierced Juan’s ears.
-He recoiled from the pain of the rupturing air.
+The airburst around Juan and a shockwave crashed into his chest.
 A forked tongue of fire lashed up at the sky.
 The saturated air turned a dusty crimson.
 Juan could feel his flesh start to boil.
 He looked down and could see the black air eating away his protective gear.
-The thin layer of protection quickly dissolved and the ebony vapors engulfed him.
+The thin layer of protection quickly dissolved, and the ebony vapors engulfed him.
 The very air had become as corrosive as acid.
 His flesh unglued itself from his bones and feel off in bleeding strips.
 His eyes dissolved and fell back to his skull.
 There was absolute darkness only the pain, and the screams reminded him he was still alive.
 It was a quick plunge into hell before his brain stem liquified and relieved him of the pain.